 Finding solutions to the vast number of questions faced by the Commission was a delicate process, and it resulted in a unique form of remembrance which has left a deep impression on people across the world.

-The Centre for War, Propaganda and Society (School of History, University of Kent) and Gateways to the First World War (AHRC-funded World War One Engagement Centre, University of Kent) are hosting an International conference in the CWGC’s centenary year to explore its work and legacies.
+The Centre for War, Propaganda and Society (School of History, University of Kent), Gateways to the First World War (AHRC-funded World War One Engagement Centre, University of Kent) in partnership with the Western Front Association are hosting an International conference in the CWGC’s centenary year to explore its work and legacies.